MPowered Mortgages Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-COMPLETIONmonitor is an online pre- and post-completion checklist for property lawyers.
-It is supported by PI insurers such as AmTrust.
-COMPLETIONmonitor is a unique risk management tool.
+Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for property lawyers.
+It is supported by PI insurers.
+It is a unique risk mitigation tool.

-This software optimises the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on MPowered Mortgages’s changes.
-Notwithstanding that utilising COMPLETIONmonitor is not a prerequisite for MPowered Mortgages , demonstrating you can stay up to date with MPowered Mortgages’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your panel status.
+This system assists the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with automatic updates on MPowered Mortgages’s changes.
+Even though utilising the tool is not a prerequisite for MPowered Mortgages , demonstrating you can remain up to date with MPowered Mortgages’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your firm’s panel status.

-The system generates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, leads to reduced PII premiums.
+The software creates real-time alerts, automatically produces SRA and CQS reports, and will enhance your firm's efficiency.
+In addition it is simply to use, cost-effective and, for many firms, results in a PII saving.

 Find a Law Firm approved by MPowered Mortgages

-Lenders often vary their requirements.
+Lenders frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from MPowered Mortgages are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes